brianhouse/sound_art/readings/schafer_soundscape.md

 - when a sound is separated from its source
 - recordings
 - calls into question Sound in the age of mechanical reproduction (does it lose its aura? do we have to construct an apparatus around the aura?)

+///

+Ann, modernist architecture

+Colin, how do we go about _removing_ sounds? --> yes, apply aesthetics to industrial noise

+Elias, music of age reflects the government, but it's so varied now western culture fixated on melody rather than rhythm [is that true?]

+john wallent, amplifier worship [Earth]

+michael, [Archaeoacoustics]

+zander, value judgments, what is a 'bad' sound